webix-hub/docs/data/desktop/controls.md

 - options can be loaded from serverside;
 - template can be changed..

-To learn more, go to [Advanced Combo and Richselect Settings](desktop/advanced_combo.md) article.
+To learn more, go to [Advanced Settings of Popup Selectors](desktop/advanced_combo.md) article.

 ####Getting Current Value